-The pleura is a membrane.
-It lines the outside of the lungs and the inside of the chest.
-Pleural mesothelioma is cancer of the pleura.
+Pleural mesothelioma is cancer of the membrane (pleura) that lines the outside of the lungs and the inside of the chest.

 Copyright © Nucleus Medical Media, Inc.